creativepsyco/secondary-dex-gradle/README.md

 Its a very **hackish** solution, but I think it works fine, and does not incur any high penalty, I was able to reduce the Main DEX file size of one of the apps I work on to `4.5 MB` from `7.1 MB` and it worked on Gingerbread devices with a breeze (At least guaranteed to run on 99% of the gingerbread devices).
 Some of the devices have a weird way of managing filesystems, and sometimes loading DEX files fails and I am yet to find out why.
 But anyways, this is a pluggable and battle-tested solution.

-I am no gradle expert so I churned out a bash script to do this.
-Would love to get a pull-request with a gradle based solution :)
+Thanks to @nenick for providing windows support and porting the bash script to a gradle task.

 Overview of Multiple Dexing methods
 -----------------------------------